20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 Rialto Bridge is one of the most iconic bridges in the world and one of only four that cross the Grand Canal.
 It dates back to the late 1500s (which is incredibly impressive!) and has been a central commercial hub for centuries.

 While the bridge itself gets packed, there’s a small corner behind it on the San Polo side that works beautifully for photos.
 The red and white striped pilings add a nice pop of color to the photo.
-Among Instagram spots in Venice, Italy, this one is a classic.
+Among Instagram spots in Venice, Italy, this one is a must-do.

 I went in the afternoon and didn’t mind people on the bridge in the background.
 If you want it empty, go early.
 Otherwise, embrace the energy and go whenever best fits your schedule!